bicciatolab/popsicleR/README.md

 	$conda env create -n popsicleR -f popsicleR.yml
 ```

-Not all the required packages are provided in anaconda.org and the last packages must be intalled directly from R console: go to the section [install packages in R](https://github.com/bicciatolab/popsicleR#install-packages-in-r) to complete popsicleR installation.
+Not all the required packages are provided in anaconda.org and the last packages must be intalled directly from R consolle: go to the section [install packages in R](https://github.com/bicciatolab/popsicleR#install-packages-in-r) to complete popsicleR installation.

-#### install packages in R
+#### Install packages in R

 The last dependencies, at the moment not provided by anaconda.org, can be installed directly from R.